flyseq/drosophila_assembly_pipelines/README.md

 Full list of commands: https://rclone.org/commands/

 ## Setting up containers
-The host system must have Docker and Singularity (>3.0) set up for the images to build properly.
+The host system must have Docker and Singularity (>3.0) set up for the container images to build properly.
 Some images may not build or work properly without an NVIDIA graphics card.
 In those cases you will have to modify the installation to omit the GPU-enabled versions of certain programs.
 We have built images successfully on Linux systems and on Windows, running the Windows Subsystem for Linux compatibility layer (WSL2).
-At the time this was written, images could not be built on Mac OS due to compatibility issues with Singularity, but images should run.
+At the time this was written, Singularity images could not be built on Mac OS due to compatibility issues, but the images should run.
+We have built images successfully on Ubuntu booting natively or installed alongside Windows with the WSL compatibility layer.

-For Nanopore base calling, Racon polishing, and Medaka polishing, an NVIDIA graphics card of the Pascal (GTX 1080) generation or later should be installed as well as NVIDIA/CUDA drivers and NVIDIA Docker.
+For Nanopore base calling, Racon polishing, and Medaka polishing, an NVIDIA graphics card of the Pascal (GTX 1000) generation or later should be installed as well as NVIDIA/CUDA drivers and NVIDIA Docker.
 In Ubuntu, drivers were installed by running the commands: